mub2332/FIT-Honors-Monash/docs/UseCases.md

-Use Case | Search for a project based on some criteria Actors | User (initiator) (Can be anybody using the system) Purpose | To find a project that meets the criteria the user has defined Overview | This use case begins when the user decides they want to find a project that meets a certain set of criteria Type | Primary
+Use Case | Search for a project based on some criteria Actors | User (initiator) (Can be anybody using the system) Purpose | To find a project that meets the criteria the user has defined Overview | This use case begins when the user decides they want to find a project that meets a certain set of criteria.
+They enter text that describes what they are looking for, and the system returns a list of projects that fit that description
+Type | Primary
 Cross-References | None
 Pre-conditions | None